 Oh, I've only done one test.

-So the normal range.
+So the normal range, shit.

 Because testosterone is basically fuel for the cancer.

-So the whole point of the testosterone blockers is to get it you know below the normal range.
+So the whole point of the testosterone blockers is to get it, you know, below the normal range.

 And I'm right in the fucking middle of the normal range of testosterone.